-P2.2.1 Land east of Wantley Hill is allocated for approximately 25 dwellings, provided the proposal demonstrates adherence to all of the following principles:
+P2.2.1 Land east of Wantley Hill is allocated for approximately 25 dwellings, subject to the following criteria:

-- Land to the north of the proposed development site adjoining the BUAB is allocated for open space, and sports and leisure facilities. - b.
+- a.
+Land to the north and east of the proposed development site adjoining the BUAB is safeguarded for open space, and sports and leisure facilities and is designed and provided to an agreed timetable. - b.
 The design for the proposal demonstrates an understanding of the elements which contribute to the character of the landscape and these inform the design and layout of the site. - c.
-The proposal has regard for visibility and key views and provides for landscaping, in particular screening on the north side is provided to mitigate the development's visibility from outside the village (see photographs below). - d.
-No dwellings are to exceed 2 storeys in height. - e.
+The proposal takes account of visibility and key views and provides for landscaping, in particular screening on the north side is provided to mitigate the development's visibility from outside the village (see photographs below). - d.
+No dwellings should exceed 2 storeys in height. - e.
 The proposal includes fixed equipment play facilities for younger children. - f.
-The proposal maintains and enhances the site's rural character, retaining existing field boundaries, hedgerows and tree belts; and enhancing with native species.

-Regard will be given to the transitional space between the urban edge of the proposed developed area and the wider open countryside especially to the east. - g.
-A full ecological and biodiversity assessment is submitted as part of the application.
+The proposal maintains and where practicable enhances the site's rural character, retaining existing field boundaries, hedgerows and tree belts; and enhancing with native species.
+Particular attention should be given to the transitional space between the urban edge of the proposed developed area and the wider open countryside especially to the east.

-Any reasonable mitigation proposed by the assessments must be implemented in full.

-- h.
-A comprehensive transport assessment is submitted with the application.
-Any reasonable mitigation to make the application more acceptable in planning terms must be implemented in full. - i.
+g.
+A full ecological and biodiversity assessment should be submitted as part of the application.
+Any reasonable mitigation proposed by the assessments must be implemented in full. h.
+A comprehensive transport assessment should be submitted with the application.
+Any reasonable mitigation to make the application more acceptable in planning terms must be implemented in full. i.
 The proposal makes provision for suitable access and appropriate associated infrastructure works to Charlwood Drive and the A281.
-The access point is shown on the site map below. - j.
-All roads, cycle ways and footpaths conform to West Sussex Highway Standard, irrespective of whether they are to be adopted by the Highway Authority. - k.
-The use of shared surfaces is avoided in highly trafficked areas. - I. The proposal has regard to the amenities of adjoining residential properties. - m.
-All lighting is designed to minimise light pollution and supports the dark skies policy of the South Downs National Park.
-Highway lighting is not to be used on residential footpaths that should be illuminated with a lower level of lighting. - n.
-The proposal includes an adequate number and positions of electric vehicle charging points to enable residents to choose to use electric vehicles. - o.
-The proposal delivers a mix of housing to meet local need: - a.
-2-3 and 4 bedroom houses suitable for young family households; and - b. affordable homes in accordance with the policies in HDC's development plan. - 5.25 Policies Map 1a: Henfield Built-up Area Boundary and Sites on page 23 shows the location of the site. - 5.26 This 4.64 hectare site is publicly owned land.
-Approximately 1 Hectare can be released for development during the plan's lifetime now that the development immediately to the south has been completed. - 5.27 Mixed housing of 2, 3 and 4 bedroom dwellings of two storeys are to be situated adjacent to existing housing in the south west corner of the site (shown with a purple outline).
-The rest of the area (shown with a green outline) remains outside the BUAB and is to be for community facilities such as open space, allotments, sports facilities including pavilion: amenities which are lacking in this area of the Parish. - 5.28 Access is from the southern part of the site joining the existing road network.
+The access point is shown on the site map on page 30. j.
+All roads, cycle ways and footpaths should conform to West Sussex Highway Standards. k.
+The use of shared surfaces is avoided in highly trafficked areas. Ι. The proposal takes account of the amenities of adjoining residential properties. m. n.
+Any external lighting should be designed to minimise light pollution and supports the dark skies policy of the South Downs National Park.
+Highway lighting is not to be used on residential footpaths that should be illuminated with a lower level of lighting. n.
+The proposal includes an adequate number and positions of electric vehicle charging points to enable residents to choose to use electric vehicles. о. .
+The proposal delivers a mix of housing to meet local need: a.
+2-3 and 4 bedroom houses suitable for young family households; and b. affordable homes in accordance with the policies in HDC's development plan.

+5.24 Policies Map 1a: Henfield Built-up Area Boundary and Sites on page 23 shows the location of the site.

+5.25 This 4.64 hectare site is publicly owned land.
+Approximately 1 Hectare can be released for development during the plan's lifetime now that the development immediately to the south has been completed.

+5.26 Mixed housing of 2, 3 and 4 bedroom dwellings of two storeys are to be situated adjacent to existing housing in the south west corner of the site (shown with a purple outline).
+The rest of the area (shown with a green outline) remains outside the BUAB and is to be for community facilities such as open space, allotments, sports facilities including pavilion: amenities which are lacking in this area of the Parish.

+5.27 Access is from the southern part of the site joining the existing road network.